-'Say yes to life': William Shatner on how to live long and prosper
+'Say yes to life': William Shatner shares how to live long and prosper

 Back in 1966, William Shatner booked the part of a starship captain in a low-budget sci-fi adventure series called Star Trek.
 At the time, he thought it was just another acting gig, but he's spent the last 52 years learning just how wrong he was.

-Now, the legendary Canadian actor, writer and musician has a new memoir out called Live Long and...
+The legendary Canadian actor, writer and musician has now released a new memoir titled Live Long and...
 What I Learned Along the Way, in which he reflects on a life trajectory that no one could have predicted.

-Shatner goes on to share some of the nuggets of wisdom he's collected over his five decade career, and tells Power why saying "yes" to new projects — from releasing a country album to riding an electric bike — is the key to staying positive and productive.
+Shatner went on to share some of the nuggets of wisdom he's collected over his five decade career, and told Power why saying "yes" to new projects — from releasing a country album to riding an electric bike — is the key to staying positive and productive.